-- Wollyeong-ri cactus natural habitat: It is the only area in Korea where cacti grow wild, creating an amazing landscape.
+- Wollyeong-ri Cactus Natural Habitat: It is the only area in Korea where cacti grow wild, creating an amazing landscape.

-- Bracken forest trail: It is the forest trail filled with Gosari (bracken).
+- Bracken Forest Trail: It is the forest trail filled with Gosari (bracken).

-If you select route 14-1 as one of your trip to Jeju Olle trail, you will pass through a valley and a unique forest that contains both subtropical and temperate flora.
+If you select route 14-1 as one of your trips to the Jeju Olle trail, you will pass through a valley and a unique forest that contains both subtropical and temperate flora.
 Its total distance is 9.2km, taking 3-4 hours depending on every hiker’s pace.
 It is recommended for travelers who prefer short hiking.

 Tours or attractions you can enjoy near Route 14-1:

-- Glass Castle Ticket
+- Jeju Glass Castle Discount Ticket

-- Aerospace Museum Ticket
+- Jeju Aerospace Museum Discount Ticket

-- Shinhwa Theme Park Discount Ticket
+- Shinhwa Theme Park Discount Ticket in Jeju

-- Soingook Miniature Theme Park Ticket
+- Soingook Miniature Theme Park Discount Ticket in Jeju

 - Jeju East/West Course 1 Day Bus Tour with Photographer